 This month’s Male of Athlete of Month goes to one of our favorite people at the box, David Lee!
 The enthusiasm and energy David brings to the box is infectious and pushes you to work harder.
 If you have ever taken a class with David, you will realize 1 of 2 things– either you are trying to keep up with David or you hear him yell, “How bad do you want it!” during the class and push yourself harder.
 Either way you can’t help but feed off his energy.
 David does not stop when he calls time, but continues to push others around him until they are done.
 He will often do more rounds with others until they are done – he doesn’t leave you behind.

-How did you get involved in Crossfit?
+How did you get involved ?

 What was your first WOD/experience?